ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

   $ ros2 action list
   /fibonacci

-To check if ``Action Introspection`` is enabled on the action client and service, run the command:
+To check if ``Action Introspection`` is enabled on the action, run the command:

 .. code-block:: console